Linnie43/buy-01-git/infra/README.md

 ## 8. Jenkinsfile Required in Your Repo

-Place this in `app/` or the project root:
+Place this in to the project root:

 ```groovy
 pipeline {